 Wildlife photographer Andy Biggs launched the Gura Gear Kiboko backpack ten-plus years ago when he saw a need for camera bags that could more easily carry super-telephoto lenses for international travel to wildlife safaris.
 The original Kiboko was a big hit in the wildlife photography community, so when I heard they were launching a V2.0 model, I was excited to test it out and find out what had been changed.

-For clarity, the Kiboko 30L V2.0 was purchased from a retail store with my own money.
+For transparency, the Kiboko 30L V2.0 seen in this review was purchased from a retail store.
 When I expressed interest in comparing the additional sizes of the bag to my Kiboko 30L, Gura Gear supplied these other sizes for testing and review.
 The views in this article are my honest opinions; Gura Gear had no say in the content on this page and did not get to see it before it was published.

 Table of Contents

 - Kiboko V1.0 vs V2.0 – What Changed?

 - Kiboko + Chobe – The Perfect Match

 - Where to Buy (Save 10%)

 The Kiboko 16L+ and 22L+ are only available in black.
 The most popular Kiboko 30L and 30L+ are now available in Black, Sahara tan, or Pacific blue.
 Black is great if you want to stay under the radar, but the Pacific and Sahara options are hard to pass.
 I added a 30L+ in Sahara to my collection as soon as this new color launched, and I love it!

 - Designed to carry: Mirrorless Systems